danilopucci/opentibiagateway/README.md

 | Open/Closed | Add new services or endpoints without modifying existing ones |
 | Separation of Concerns | Domain models are isolated from transport and persistence |

-✅ The project is aligned to production-level software architecture standards.

 ---

 # Future Improvements (Roadmap)